SCA-HNUST/SCA-HNUST/README.md

 - **Position**: Leader Researcher.
 - **Research Interests**: Side-Channel Attacks, Deep-Learning based Applications, etc.
 - **Description**:
--Huanyu Wang was born in Jinchang city, Gansu Province, China, in 1995.
+- Huanyu Wang was born in Jinchang city, Gansu Province, China, in 1995.
 He received the Ph.D. and M.S. degree in Information and Communication Technology from KTH Royal Institute of Technology, Stockholm, Sweden, in 2023 and the B.S. degree in Electronic Information Engineering from Dalian University of Technology, Dalian, China.
 He is currently an Associate Professor at the School of Computer Science and Engineering at Hunan University of Science and Technology.
 His current research interest includes hardware security, side-channel analysis and deep learning based applications.

 ---